 Certain documents must always be with you.
 Ensure that you carry multiple copies of the same and keep the originals in a safe place when abroad.

-Records like X-Rays, MRI’s, health histories, photographs, immunisation records, prescriptions, and any other health records relevant to the surgery.
+Records like X-Rays, MRI’s, health histories, photographs, immunization records, prescriptions, and any other health records relevant to the surgery.
 Remember to carry all these medical reports and any medicines in your carry-on luggage.

 Passport and visa: You will need a passport for yourself and your travel companion (if any).
-Depending on the country you are travelling from, you may or may not need a visa.
+Depending on the country you are traveling from, you may or may not need a visa.

-Credit cards, debit cards and travellers checks: Bring some local currency, travellers checks and one or two major credit cards and debit cards.
+Credit cards, debit cards and traveler’s checks: Bring some local currency, traveler’s checks and one or two major credit cards and debit cards.